-Contracted Rate - The rate the health plan pays to an in-network doctor, provider or pharmacy for covered services or prescription drugs.
+Contracted Rate - The rate the health plan pays to an in-network doctor or provider for covered services.

 Copayment (or "copay") - An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor's visit, hospital outpatient visit, or a prescription drug.
 A copayment is a set amount (for example \$10), rather than a percentage.